M3wP/Monopoly/C64/readme.md

 * AutoBuy - there is a bug when reclaiming equity in order to sell that causes no money to be paid for sale.
 I can only see it with CPU player, can't reproduce in debugging equivalents.
 Now trapping and faulting if occurs.
-* AutoGaol incorrectly chose roll over post?
-* rulesAutoRepayGroup needs to step through the group like rulesAutoEliminGroup does.
+* rulesDoCommitMrtg needs to step through the squares like rulesAutoRepayGroup does (but in forward order).

 * Allow players to input name?
-* Trim down key scan routine.
 * Get exomiser working.
+* Consolidate all the backup/retrievals of game mode + player into a single main state stack.
+* Once have above, can check in roll that the player is the one with the dice (is the player for the last normal mode).
+Just to be safe?
+* Could also do other mode chain integrity checks.
+* Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
+Would be nice...
 * Change "all" dirty to be just board dirty and req. individual flags?
-* Back-fit GoatTracker driver changes from version 2.74.
 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.
 * Put code into separate files as indicated.
 * Is rent3 SFX still a little lame?
 Does it matter?
 Are the sounds okay on Android (where the emulation is terrible)?
 * Properly divide game and rule routines.
+Hmm...
 * Fix ZPage variable use, in particular active player pointer and IRQ.
 * Fix IRQ handler -- its gotten hacked to death.
 * Game save/load?
-* Screen double buffering?
-Is it required if the dirty/update code is optimised?
-Would be difficult - quite a bit of rework.
+Difficult now that the Kernal program and data space is used.
 * Optimise, optimise, optimise (eg. BIT instead of LDA, AND/ORA trains).
   Self modifying code??
 Need cartridge/ROM support?
 Already modify many data items.
-* Check music/sfx - sometimes does not fire correctly at all (other than resource contention issue).
-Perhaps fixed by 2.74?
-Very rare issue.

 ## For Testing (Needs Confirmation):
 * Player focus restored after player lose to player interrupt?